The Sedona Women Committees

 Chair: Aleya Annaton

-The Membership Committee facilitates both new memberships as well as renewals.
-The Committee is responsible for staffing the Membership Table as monthly meetings where information and forms are available for new members to join, returning members to renew their membership and guests to register for the meeting.
-The Committee chair writes a welcome letter to all new members and guests.
-The Committee maintains a file of current membership forms and coordinates with the Treasurer the gathering of membership information for the Annual TSW Directory and supplement.
-The Committee oversees the dispensing of the Directories at Membership Meetings.
-The Committee also sends information to the other Committee Chairs relative to members who have expressed interest in serving on their committees.
+The Membership Committee coordinates new, renewing and current members.
+The Committee is responsible for staffing the Membership Table at monthly meetings where information and forms are available for new members to join, returning members to renew their membership and guests to register for the meeting.
+The committee maintains files of current membership forms and coordinates with “Membee” (a membership management system).
+The Committee is responsible for training new and current members on how to access the directory.
+They provide reports on member information to the “TSW” Board.
+The committee provides information to Committee Chairs who have expressed interest in serving on their committees.
 Additionally, the Committee is responsible for overseeing and sending the Annual Membership Mailing in August of each year.

-Community Outreach is a wonderful part of Sedona Women's mission, and over the years we have accomplished an impressive list of Projects( please see the Community Service page).
+Community Service is an integral part of The Sedona Women's mission, and over the years this Committee has accomplished an impressive list of projects (please see the Community Service History page).
+We guide the organization toward its goal of “Making a Difference."

-There are a number of ways the Welcoming Committee is helping to help new members feel welcome and connected to the existing membership.
+There are a number of ways the Welcoming Committee helps new members feel welcome and connected to the existing membership.

-1) Hearts are being placed on Name Badges of new members to indicate to existing members that they are new, and to be sure to welcome them to the group.
+1) New members have a distinctive ribbon on their badge to indicate to existing members they are new and to be sure to welcome them to the group.

-2) New Member luncheons in November and March have recently been initiated to invite new members to meet each other and to meet Board Members.
+2) A New Member Orientation in November invites new members to meet each other and to meet Board Members.

-3) Welcoming Committee members will be invited to attend the New Member luncheons to connect with a new member and offer assistance throughout the year.
+3) Welcoming Committee members are invited to attend the New Member Orientation to connect with a new member and offer assistance throughout the year.

-So, if you if your goal is to meet other gals this is a committee you may want to consider!
+So, if you if your goal is to meet other women this is a committee you may want to consider!

 The Communications Committee is responsible for getting information out to our members in a variety of ways including, e-mail, our website and via local publications.
 The job of informing members of meetings, events and special news items in a clear, positive and timely manner is absolutely vital to the organization and requires that this committee works very closely with each other and with all other committees and Board members.